cdent/etcd-compute/README.md

 database.

-One or more `compute.py` processes start up and register themselves as resource providers with some inventory and then watch for new data at keys associated with themselves within `etcd`.
+One or more `compute.py` processes start up and register themselves as resource providers with some inventory (calculated via the python `psutil` package) and then watch for new data at keys associated with themselves within `etcd`.

 `schedule.py` accepts an input of resource requirements, requests allocation candidates from placement, attempts to claim the first